GPL Meeting Room Policy

 REQUESTS TO USE MEETING ROOMS

 The Georgetown Public Library Board of Commissioners (Board) is the owner of the library building located at 123 West Pine Street and has the sole jurisdiction for use of its facilities.
 The meeting rooms are available for use by any non-profit, non-political informal group or formal organization that is civic-oriented in function and nature, after approval of the Board.
+Library meeting rooms may not be reserved for private social events, the conduct of religious ceremonies, religious rituals, religious worship services, political activities, commercial activities, or any illegal activity.
 The Board will evaluate all applications, and the Board reserves the right to reject any application for meeting room use that is not consistent with this policy.
 The Board also reserves the right to cancel any previously granted permission for violation of this policy.

-Requests for meeting room use can be only made by written application using the form available in the library or on the Library web site.
-(New Fee Schedule effectivie Jan.
-1, 2012) No telephone applications will be accepted.
-Request forms may be emailed to email@example.com Reservations will be made a first-come-first served policy after library programs are accommodated.
+Requests for meeting room use can only be made by application using the form available on the Library web site.
+No telephone applications will be accepted.
+Requests must be made at least five business days and no more than six months in advance.
+Reservations will be made a first-come-first served policy after library programs are accommodated.
 A copy of the Georgetown Public Library’s rules for meeting room use will be provided to all applicants.